msunbay/zod-dbs/README.md

 If your database column names are in e.g snake_case and the field name casing is set to camelCase (the default), zod-dbs automatically detects whether a case transformation is needed for each table.
 If so it generates additional "base" schemas and transform functions to convert between the database column names and the desired casing.
-You can disable this behavior by using `--case-transform false`.
+You can disable this behavior by specifying `--no-case-transform`.
 This means that the generated schemas will use the original database column names as-is without any transformation.
 Note that object casing is not affected by this flag, only fields / properties.

 ### Singularization